jullienl/jullienl.github.io/_posts/2023-08-22-Configuring-HPE-GreenLake-SSO-SAML-Authentication-with-ADFS.md

 <a name="step7"></a>

-## Step 7: Configuring ADFS for iDP-initiated SSO
+## Step 7: Configuring ADFS for IdP-initiated SSO

-By default ADFS is not configured for RelayState, a parameter of the SAML federation protocol which is required for iDP-initiated SSO.
+By default ADFS is not configured for RelayState, a parameter of the SAML federation protocol which is required for IdP-initiated SSO.

 > For more information, see [Enable the Idp-initiated sign on page](https://learn.microsoft.com/en-us/windows-server/identity/ad-fs/troubleshooting/ad-fs-tshoot-initiatedsignon) and [AD FS 2.0 RelayState](https://learn.microsoft.com/en-us/archive/blogs/askds/ad-fs-2-0-relaystate)

-> If you don't enable RelayState and don't use the special encoded url with *RelayState*, you will get the following error from HPE GreenLake when using the iDP-initiated SSO:
+> If you don't enable RelayState and don't use the special encoded url with *RelayState*, you will get the following error from HPE GreenLake when using the IdP-initiated SSO:
 >
 > ![]( {{ site.baseurl }}/assets/images/AD-ADFS/AD-ADFS-25-1.png){:class="body-image-post"}{:width="50%"}

 There are two steps to this configuration:

-1. Enabling RelayState for iDP-Initiated SSO in ADFS:
+1. Enabling RelayState for IdP-Initiated SSO in ADFS:

-   You need to run the following Powershell command from the ADFS server to enable RelayState for iDP-Initiated SSO:
+   You need to run the following Powershell command from the ADFS server to enable RelayState for IdP-Initiated SSO:

 	```powershell
 	Set-AdfsProperties -EnableRelayStateForIdpInitiatedSignOn $True
 	```
-	> **Note**: To see the current status of *EnableRelayStateForIdpInitiatedSignOn*, you can use:
+	> To see the current status of *EnableRelayStateForIdpInitiatedSignOn*, you can use:

      ```powershell
      Get-adfsproperties | select RelayStateForIdpInitiatedSignOnEnabled